IBM-Cloud/ansible-collection-ibm/docs/ibm_container_alb_create.rst

     The version of the network load balancer that you want to use for the ALB.

+  cluster (True, str, None)
+    (Required for new resource) The ID of the cluster that the ALB belongs to.

+  ip (False, str, None)
+    The IP address that you want to assign to the ALB.

   alb_type (True, str, None)
     (Required for new resource) The type of ALB that you want to create.

+  vlan_id (True, str, None)
+    (Required for new resource) The VLAN ID that you want to use for your ALBs.

   zone (True, str, None)